 YSU requires proof that you have sufficient knowledge of the English language to follow your program of study.
 If your native language is not English, please see International Student Applicants.

 In the presence of a formal agreement between Youngstown State University and a particular career center or high school, students may earn college credit for specified courses they successfully completed in high school.
-Youngstown State University has many program-specific articulation agreements with career and technical centers and high schools in the following counties: Columbiana, Mahoning, Medina, Portage, Stark, Summit, Trumbull, Tuscarawas, and Wayne.
-Students in those articulated programs of study receive instructions from their career and technical center or high school about how to have earned credits posted to their YSU transcripts after they enroll at YSU and meet college readiness criteria.
+Youngstown State University has many program-specific articulation agreements with career and technical centers and high schools in the following counties: Columbiana, Holmes, Mahoning, Medina, Portage, Stark, Summit, Trumbull, Tuscarawas, and Wayne.
+Students in those approved articulated programs of study receive instructions from their career and technical center or high school about how to have earned credits posted to their YSU transcripts after they enroll at YSU and meet college readiness criteria.
 Students who complete career-technical programs of study may also receive specified articulated college credit.
-For information about College Tech Prep at YSU visit their website.
+For information about College Tech Prep at YSU, visit their website.

 High School Transcripts

 Applicants must arrange to have their high schools send to the Office of Admissions a record of all work completed.
 Partial transcripts will be given consideration for early decisions.
 If the applicant's record clearly indicates satisfactory completion, notification of conditional acceptance will be made before high school graduation.
 Final high school transcripts showing a graduation date must be received prior to the first day of the semester in which the student is enrolled.

 Students with a high school grade point average below 2.00 (out of 4.00) or a composite ACT below 17 (or SAT critical-reading and math composite below 820), or transfer students with a transfer GPA below 2.00 (out of 4.00), are not eligible for regular admission, but may be admitted with conditions after review by the Admissions Committee.